 When we’re put into an environment that’s unlike our own, it sets off our spidey-senses.
-Suddenly, our awareness is heightened to everything that’s going on around us, because it’s all just too different.
+Suddenly, our awareness is heightened, because everything that’s going on around us is all too different.
 And when something is a tiny bit off, it feels uncanny.

 This can make us uncertain of our environment and uncomfortable in our own skin.
 Depending on the type of person you are – whether you’re adaptable or one who rarely leaves his/her indentation on the couch – the distinct awareness of all that is different may trickle in, little by little, or it may blast you with immediate discomfort and leave you soaking in anxiety.